 And just in case these questions might come up:

 -This is the 9-inch springform pan I’ve had for years; love it.

 -My trick for getting the cleanest, neatest slices out of a cheesecake?
 I use my 8-inch chef’s knife, run it under really hot water, wipe it clean with a cloth or paper towel and immediately (while the blade is still warm) make a slice; wipe the blade clean of all the cheesecake guts and make another slice.
 Repeat the hot water trick and all succeeding steps.
 It’s not rocket science…just wipe the knife clean after every slice and do the hot water step now and again.

 -I never bake my cheesecakes in a water bath, so I didn’t forget to include that step in the recipe, promise.
 I just don’t do it (especially for cheesecakes like this one that have a topping that will disguise any cracks).
 The good news?
 I’ve never had this cheesecake crack on me.
 Make sure not to overmix or overbake, and you’ll be golden.

 Peppermint Bark White Chocolate Mousse Cheesecake

-- 20 Oreo or other chocolate sandwich cookies (about 10 ounces), finely crushed (no need to remove cream from the middle)
+- 20 Oreo or other chocolate sandwich cookies, (about 283 g), finely crushed (no need to remove cream from the middle)

-- 6 ounces white chocolate (not white chocolate chips or almond bark – see note for details)
+- 6 ounces (170 g) white chocolate, not white chocolate chips or almond bark – see note for details

 - 2 tablespoons cornstarch